Steamed Fruit Dumplings – Recipe and Technique

 The steamer is ready and filled with dumplings for steaming.

 If you wish, you can also use a large pot covered with a double thickness of cheesecloth, fastened around the rim of the pot with twine, or a large rubber band.
 You need to make sure the water does not touch the bottom of the cheesecloth after the dumplings are placed on it.
-I would suggest not to fill the pot with water more than 1/3 full.
+I would suggest not filling the pot with water more than 1/3 full.

-Steamed dumplings waiting to cool off.
+Steamed dumplings are waiting to cool off.

 Ingredients